 Note Given what we now know from systems theory and complexity theory this may be too much of a simplification.

-The connections between module is not just the interface that they communicate over and the data that they transfer but also the assumptions which they make.
+Note The connections between modules are not just the interface that they communicate over and the data that they transfer but also the assumptions which they make about each other.